SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

   </a>
 </figure>

  Credential subjects neither have a digital signature nor an issuer.
 These elements are part of verifiable credential only and are not reachable from credential subject.
 A verifier is not able to validate authorship or recognize tampering of referenced claims, i.e. CSP in case of `providedBy` of Service Offering Gaia-X Credential.

-This beahviour seems to be wrong and was already requested to be clarified, see [#78](https://gitlab.com/gaia-x/lab/compliance/gx-compliance/-/issues/78)
+This behaviour seemst to be wrong and was already requested to be clarified, see [#78](https://gitlab.com/gaia-x/lab/compliance/gx-compliance/-/issues/78).

 ### Step 8: Building the Verifiable Presentation for the Compliance API